cube2222/octosql/README.md

 This can be visible when using a stream-* output format with partial results.

 ### Example
-Here we can see how it all fits together:
+Now we can see how it all fits together.
+In this example we have an events file, which contains records about points being scored in a game by multiple teams.
 ```sql
 WITH
       with_watermark AS (SELECT *